adityaakbar1928/AutoDNS/README.md

 - copy paste this line "0 0 1 * * root /path/to/your/autodns.sh" edit the path to yours
 - save
 - this cron will automatically run every month to update the DNS Database

+# Note
+This script will work only for CentOS, feel free to edit the code to be work for ubuntu.

 # Footer
 Feel free to edit the code, just dont forget the credits.